Welcome

 By deriving the AsBindGroup

-trait and annotating the field of the struct, Bevy will be able to know how to transform the data from Rust type to what is expected by the GPU:
+, Bevy will be able to know how to transform the data from Rust type to what is expected by the GPU.

 The two strategies to solve that are padding and packing.
 Padding is using bigger types than necessary and wasting memory, packing is grouping fields that have separate meaning in a single type.